bancosatoshi/web/README.md

 Providing the fastest and most reliable UX for creating a Solana Metaplex Token Metadata NFT is still a challenge.
 For Proof-of-Concept purposes, the NFME UI presents an editor with a Token Metadata template to be filled manually.
 [Data validation](https://github.com/aufacicenta/nonfungibleme/issues/6) is still not implemented.

+### With buying a property

+The proof-of-concept app presents a _property details UI_ that lists the owners of a Real Estate Token Metadata Program.
+Clicking on "Buy Ownership" displays the terms of the purchase as defined by the creator.
+These details are static and are used for demonstration purposes only.

+The vision is to connect the ownership conditions to a Solana Rust program so that if the conditions are not met, penalties can be executed upon the wrong-doers automatically after consensus from the property DAO.

+### Each property may have a DAO

+Multiple owners of a property conform a community that can vote (according to the weight of their ownership) to apply a given budget to enhance the property they own.
+This is part of NFME vision, and it is not implemented yet.

+### Some token metadata attributes can be encrypted

+Real Estate NFT attributes such as Location or File Attachments can have sensible information that should not be accessed by anyone.
+The vision of NFME is to encrypt these attributes in the backend, where only the owner or whitelisted members can access the information.

 ## Accomplishments that we're proud of

+### The UI is cutting edge

+We invested our efforts on building an open-source web blockchain UI that can be themed easily.
+This UI can be extended to be a "Google Drive of permanent data on the blockchain".
+So not only Real Estate assets can be listed for blockchains like Solana, Ethereum, and others; but art, music, documents, or any other non-fungible asset.

+### The multi-chain wallet widget

+A user can access with a single click to their NFTs across any chain.
+By design, this is reflected in the project's architecture, which we are proud of.

 ## What we learned

+We dove really deep into `@solana/*` packages for the web, as well as got a close relationship with Metaplex's Token Metadata Program and how to interact with it using JavaScript.

 ## What's next for Non Fungible Me: Real Estate

+The roadmap includes completing the "Challenges We Ran Into" section.